 It’s still not a perfect system and sometimes I find myself tempted to get involved in things that look good but might not necessarily be good for me at the moment.
 That’s when I take a moment refocus and remind myself of what God has called me to do and why I let go of certain things in the first place.

-If you know that God has a specific plan for you but you’re struggling to make the time to dedicate to making it a reality, then take a look at your life and see if there are some things that you might need to give up, even if it is only for a season.
-Here are a few things you might consider giving up make room for your purpose.
+If you know that God has a specific plan for you but you’re struggling to find the time to dedicate to making it a reality, then take a look at your life and see if there are some things that you might need to give up, even if it is only for a season.
+Here are a few things you need to give up to find your purpose.

 As I mentioned before, late nights was the major thing that I decided to give up.
 Switching from going to bed later at night to going to bed around 9/9:30 was more than a bit of a struggle at first, but I forced myself to do it.